Lobesitdoll/mdncomp/wiki/Using.md

 - for MDN documentation links: no locale specific part is included (i.e. "/en-us/")
 - for specification links: it contains a hash part (i.e. "#dom-canvas-toblob").
+- you can use wildcards, regex etc. as any other term with the exception that the prefix "https://" is required to do link searches (unless you use the "-d, --deep" option).

 Example using a specification link: